-Having the car and an excuse, I drove to Long Buckby about three miles away, terminus of the No.12 Rugby bus, where there was a natwest ATM and a supermarket (which stockded matches and candles).
+Having the car and an excuse, I drove to Long Buckby about three miles away, where there was a NatWest ATM and a supermarket (which stocked matches and candles).
 Basics for breakfast on the morrow morn and immediate needs were procured and so - back to Pentargon - to bed down for the night by candlelight.

-Obviously no heat (well apart from fire-causing candles) so early to bed then ........
+Obviously no heat (apart from fire-causing candles) so early to bed

-(Separate article in the pipeline on how to work an airhead in a canal boat.
-I just have not the time to finish and publish it (as of 20190213).
+(There is a separate article in the pipeline on how to work an Airhead in a canal boat.
+I just have not the time to finish and publish it (as of 2019-03-01 at Leyton Library).
 The AirHead is designed to work in ocean going yachts, which roll and pitch all over the place.
-Narrowboat are much more sedate.
+Narrowboats are much more sedate.